mcatorbenson/mcatorbenson.github.io/gallery/index.md

 ---
 # Gallery

-Below is a non-exhaustive list of photos from recent fieldwork expeditions.
+Below is a non-exhaustive list of photos from prior fieldwork expeditions.
 This page will be expanded, both with examples from the past and updates from the future.

 <div class="image-grid">